 Development of the draft strategy is being led by the Ministry of Education after extensive discussions with the education sector, this includes voices from early learning, primary and secondary, disability and learning support, Māori medium, Pacific medium, independent schools, ITE providers, unions and teaching organisations.

-The Strategy is being developed in partnership with the education sector, through a series of facilitated workshops and hui.
-It will provide the Government with a range of aspirational, ambitious, transformational, sustainable, and enduring options for consideration.
+It will provide the Government with a range of aspirational, transformational and enduring options for consideration and public consultation.
 A list of sector organisations involved in the strategy development can be found below.

 Alongside the broader Education Workforce Strategy, there is also a Rāngai Māori Strategy to focus on teaching and learning in full immersion Māori-medium settings (Level 1).